brunobzs/playwright-test-automation/README.md

 4. **Run the tests**:

-- To open the Cypress interface:
+- To open the Playwright interface:

 ```bash
 npx playwright test --ui